On the Existence of Balancing Allocations and Factor Point Processes: Introduction

 \begin{theorem} Let $\Phi$ and $\Psi$ be stationary random measures on $\mathbb R^d$ with equal sample intensities.
 Assume that $\Phi$ is diffuse a.s.
 If at least one of the following conditions holds, then there exists an invariant balancing allocation between $\Phi$ and $\Psi$ that is a factor of $(\Phi,\Psi)$: \begin{enumerate}[(i)] \item $(\Phi,\Psi)$ is essentially free. \item $(\Phi,\Psi)$ has no invariant direction. \item $\Phi$ assigns zero measure to every $(d-1)$-dimensional affine subspace. \item $\Phi$ assigns zero measure to every translate of the space of invariant directions of $(\Phi,\Psi)$. \end{enumerate} \end{theorem}

 Theorem~\ref{thm:factorPP} is deduced immediately from a theorem in descriptive set theory, that is, the existence of \textit{lacunary sections}~\cite{Ke92}.
-This will be discussed in Section~\ref{sec:lacunary}.
-In order to be self-contained and to present the result to probabilists, a direct proof of Theorem~\ref{thm:factorPP} will also be given in Section~\ref{sec:directproof}.
+This will be discussed in Subsection~\ref{subsec:proofLacunary}.
+In order to be self-contained and to present the result to probabilists, a direct proof of Theorem~\ref{thm:factorPP} will also be given in Subsection~\ref{subsec:directproof}.
 This proof is a simplification of the existence of lacunary sections in the special case of random measures on $\mathbb R^d$.

-Also, this theorem can be generalized to the more general setting of actions of groups.
-This is closely related to the result of~\cite{AbMe22} showing that every essentially free probability-measure-preserving action of a non-discrete locally compact second-countable group $G$ is isomorphic to a point process of finite intensity on $G$.
+\begin{remark} Theorem~\ref{thm:factorPP} can also be generalized to the more general setting of actions of groups. {The condition of having no invariant direction should be replaced by the condition that the stabilizer of almost every point is a discrete subgroup.} This is closely related to the result of~\cite{AbMe22} showing that every essentially free probability-measure-preserving action of a non-discrete locally compact second-countable group $G$ is isomorphic to a point process of finite intensity on $G$. \end{remark}

-\begin{remark} A few days before publishing this preprint, an independent preprint~\cite{HuMu23} is published which proves the existence of factor balancing allocations under stronger conditions.
-This work assumes that $\Phi$ assigns zero measure to every $(d-1)$-dimensional Lipschitz manifold, which is stronger than the assumptions of Theorem~\ref{thm:allocation} (it is claim in~\cite{HuMu23} that the condition is sharp, but Theorem~\ref{thm:allocation} shows that this is not the case).
-The method of the proof is by using optimal transport and an extension of Monge's theorem to stationary random measures provided in~\cite{Hu16}.
-So this work does not prove Theorem~\ref{thm:factorPP} on the existence of factor point processes. \end{remark}
+\begin{remark} A few days before publishing this preprint, an independent preprint~\cite{HuMu23} is published which states the existence of factor balancing allocations under stronger conditions (but does not study the existence of factor point processes).
+This work assumes that $\Phi$ assigns zero measure to every $(d-1)$-rectifiable set, which is stronger than the assumptions of Theorem~\ref{thm:allocation}.\footnote{It is stated in~\cite{HuMu23} that the condition is sharp, but Theorem~\ref{thm:allocation} shows that the existence can hold under weaker conditions as well.
+The more precise statement is that the condition cannot be simply removed from the statement of the theorem.} The method of the proof is by using optimal transport and an extension of Monge's theorem to stationary random measures provided in~\cite{Hu16}. \end{remark}